 Why you get dehydrated skin

-stomach flu, fever.
+stomach flu and vomiting, fever.

 excessive sweating.